metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Soul Nature: Shifting

-Beginning at 2nd level, you can cast the spell Disguise Self.
+Beginning at 2nd level, you can cast the spell Disguise Self without consuming a spell slot or material components.
 You gain advantage on deception whilst in this disguised form.

 Once you use this feature, you can't use it again until you finish a short or long rest.